demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     openssl x509 -in MyXSOARApp.crt -noout -fingerprint -sha1
     ```

-2. You will get results such as:
+2. You receive results similar to the following:

     ```
    sha1 Fingerprint=E4:64:9A:AD:13:A4:F4:E0:74:11